Abby Dowse Slays In Neon Thong Bikini Bottoms That Leave Little To The Imagination

 She paired the smoking-hot share with a positive caption wishing her followers an "amazing day," and her fans couldn't get enough.
 The post received over 13,400 likes within just two hours of going live, as well as 326 comments from her eager audience.

-“Gorgeous,” one fan wrote, followed by a heart eyes emoji.
+"Gorgeous," one fan wrote, followed by a heart-eyes emoji.

 "Where are you located?
 Seems it is summer year round," another follower chimed in, envious of Abby's sunny surroundings.

-“Absolutely ravishing,” a third fan commented.
+"Absolutely ravishing," a third person commented.

-“Perfect beach view,” yet another follower added, not specifying whether he was talking about the natural surroundings or Abby’s curves.
+"Perfect beach view," a fourth admirer added, not specifying whether he was talking about the natural surroundings or Abby's curves.

-Just yesterday, as The Inquisitr reported, Abby flaunted her flawless figure in a neon orange bikini that likewise revealed plenty of her physique.
-She stretched out on a couch indoors, pairing her swimsuit with some sexy lace-up stiletto heels and pulling her blond locks up into two buns atop her head.
+Just yesterday, as The Inquisitr reported, Abby flaunted her flawless physique in a neon orange bikini that likewise revealed a lot of skin.
+She stretched out on a couch indoors, pairing her swimsuit with sexy lace-up stiletto heels and pulling her blond locks up into two buns atop her head.